MicrosoftDocs/azure-docs/articles/azure-monitor/agents/data-collection-iis.md

 ## Configure IIS log data source

 Create a data collection rule, as described in [Collect data with Azure Monitor Agent](./azure-monitor-agent-data-collection.md).
 In the **Collect and deliver** step, select **IIS Logs** from the **Data source type** dropdown.
-Specify a file pattern to identify the directory where the log files are located.
+You only need to specify a file pattern to identify the directory where the log files are located if they are stored in a different location than configured in IIS.
+In most cases, you can leave this value blank.

 :::image type="content" source="media/data-collection-iis/iis-data-collection-rule.png" lightbox="media/data-collection-iis/iis-data-collection-rule.png" alt-text="Screenshot that shows the Azure portal form to select basic performance counters in a data collection rule.":::